dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### How to search a JsonDocument and JsonElement for sub-elements

-Searches for JSON tokens using `JObject` or `JArray` from `Newtonsoft.Json` tend to be relatively fast because they're look-ups in some dictionary.
-By comparison, searches on `JsonElement` require a sequential search of the properties and hence is relatively slow (for example when using `TryGetProperty`). <xref:System.Text.Json> is designed to minimize initial parse time rather than look-up time.
+Searches for JSON tokens using `JObject` or `JArray` from `Newtonsoft.Json` tend to be relatively fast because they're lookups in some dictionary.
+By comparison, searches on `JsonElement` require a sequential search of the properties and hence is relatively slow (for example when using `TryGetProperty`). <xref:System.Text.Json> is designed to minimize initial parse time rather than lookup time.
 Therefore, use the following approaches to optimize performance when searching through a `JsonDocument` object:

 * Use the built-in enumerators (<xref:System.Text.Json.JsonElement.EnumerateArray%2A> and <xref:System.Text.Json.JsonElement.EnumerateObject%2A>) rather than doing your own indexing or loops.
 * Don't do a sequential search on the whole `JsonDocument` through every property by using `RootElement`.
 Instead, search on nested JSON objects based on the known structure of the JSON data.
 For example, if you're looking for a `Grade` property in `Student` objects, loop through the `Student` objects and get the value of `Grade` for each, rather than searching through all `JsonElement` objects looking for `Grade` properties.
-Doing the latter will do unnecessary passes over the same data.
+Doing the latter will result in unnecessary passes over the same data.

 For a code example, see [Use JsonDocument for access to data](system-text-json-how-to.md#use-jsondocument-for-access-to-data).